MrToph/cmichelio/src/pages/you-might-not-need-react-context/you-might-not-need-react-context.md

 <embed src="https://codesandbox.io/embed/r5o2zjop5m">

 **Why did it work in the tracking example?**
-In the tracking example the data (`track` function) is _static_ and never changed, so each Button instance using the same function is not a problem and the expected behavior here.
+In the tracking example the data (`track` function) is _static_ and never changed, so each Button instance using the same function is not a problem here.

 This is the big advantage of the `Context API` over the `HOC pattern` and why it is so powerful: **Using `Context` the data is _shared_ among all `Consumers`**.

 ![React Context vs HOCs](./react-context-vs-hoc.png)

 # Summary
-Here's what the React documentation says about the use-cases of `Context`:
+Here's again what the React documentation says about the use-cases of `Context`:
 > Context is designed to share data that can be considered “global” for a tree of React components

 I would go one step further and say that the `Context API` is for global **dynamic** data that is **used by multiple component instances**.